vacp2p/rfc/waku.md

 2. C picks up message from A and B and relays them both to Waku and Whisper.
 3. A receives message on Waku; B on Whisper.

-**Note**: This flow means if another bridge C1 is active, we might get duplicate relaying for a message.
+**Note**: This flow means if another bridge C1 is active, we might get duplicate relaying for a message between C1 and C2.
 I.e. Whisper(<>Waku<>Whisper)<>Waku, A-C1-C2-B. Theoretically this bridging chain can get as long as TTL permits.

 ## Forwards Compatibility